Adam-Chamberlain/8-Week-SQL-Challenge/#3 - Foodie-Fi/README.md

 - upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
 - once a customer churns they will no longer make payments

+I will return to this question at a later date.

 ## D. Outside The Box Questions
 ### 1. How would you calculate the rate of growth for Foodie-Fi?